 One bright spot when the Fed raises rates is that savers get more interest on their savings.
 This is one area where super low interest rates have hurt many consumers over the years, especially older Americans with savings and certificates of deposits.
 Many people have had difficulty finding investments that paid a decent return without taking undue risk.
 If you are planning to buy a new CD, you may want to wait until interest rates rise more, such as after the Fed takes action in the near future.
 You could make substantially more money on your savings.

-The Bottom Line on the Fed and Rates
+The Bottom Line on the Federal Reserve and Mortgage Rates

 As with any move on Fed interest rates, any chance has pluses and minuses.
 For people who are planning to buy a home in the near future, you could see slightly higher payments with higher rates.
 However, bear in mind that everything is relative: Thirty years ago, people were paying 12% for a mortgage.
 If you are able to still get a 4% mortgage even after the Fed raises rates, historically that is an incredibly low rate!